 Marcel Ophuls

-Born in 1927 at Frankfurt but of Franco-American nationality, Marcel Ophuls is one of the few filmmakers whose work has revolutionized the collective perspective on the XXe century: his film Sorrow and pity allowed a complete review of our perception of the Occupation and more broadly, has paved the way for a critical vision of contemporary history, through a pluralist and dialectical writing.
-Furthermore, none of the great movies about the Shoah, starting with that of Claude Lanzmann, would not have been possible if Marcel Ophuls had previously stated the terms of a performative use of documentary cinema, using the interview as an operator of a memorial narrative to make visible on the screen the tracking of witnesses and the elucidation of responsibilities.
-Ophuls renewed the use of the archives and vintage documents, with an art of collage that evokes less Godard than Monty Python.
-And he invented the genre of documentary of investigation, by elaborating from scratch a cinema debunker to whom Michael Moore and today’s independent media owe everything.
+Born in 1927 at Frankfurt but of Franco-American nationality, Marcel Ophuls is one of the few filmmakers whose work has revolutionized the collective view of the XXe century: his film Sorrow and pity has allowed a complete review of our perception of the Occupation and more broadly, has paved the way for a critical vision of contemporary history, through pluralist and dialectical writing.
+In addition, none of the great movies about the Shoah, starting with that of Claude Lanzmann, would not have been possible if Marcel Ophuls had previously stated the terms of a performative use of documentary cinema, using the interview as an operator of memorial narrative to make visible on the screen the tracking of witnesses and the clarification of responsibilities.
+Ophuls renewed the use of archives and period documents, with an art of collage that evokes less Godard than Monty Python.
+And he invented the genre of documentary investigative, by developing from scratch a cinema demystifier to whom Michael Moore and today’s independent media owe everything.

 Sorrow and pity